-There’s plenty of history in the walls at McLeods Booksellers, and that’s because the business has been about in various forms since 1896 when Rotorua was a much smaller township.
-As the population has grown and changed, so too has this historic book shop, but their dedication to great quality literature remains at the forefront of their locally-owned business.
-Selling everything from fiction, through to sports, music, arts and recipe books, McLeods Booksellers appeals for the sheer magnitude of books on offer, as well as the top-rate customer service from people who really get the love of reading.
+There’s plenty of history on the walls at McLeods Booksellers, and that’s because the business has been around in various forms since 1896 when Rotorua was a much smaller township.
+As the town's population has grown and changed, so too has this historic bookshop, but their dedication to great quality literature remains at the forefront of this locally owned business.
+Selling everything from fiction to sports, music, arts and recipe books, McLeods Booksellers' appeal is the sheer magnitude of books on offer, as well as the top-rate customer service from people who really get the love of reading.

-Whether you’ve been a reader for life, or you’re just starting out, there’s no doubt that walking into beautiful McLeods Booksellers will instill a love for literature that will see you coming back time and time again.
+Whether you’ve been a reader for life or you’re just getting into it, there’s no doubt that walking into McLeods Booksellers will instil in you a love for literature that will see you coming back, time and time again.

 Words by Rosie Morrison & Photography by Anna Briggs